darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 “I won’t,” she said, then, because it itched at her, “Something’s off on that seam.”

-“Are they?”
+“Is it?”
 He pressed two fingertips to the seam and smiled as if the wall had told him a joke.
 Warmth pulsed once in the stone.
 “Better?”

 “Better,” she said, and moved on.